 Mr. Mattsson has been Executive Director of UNOPS since June 2006, having enjoyed a distinguished career with the United Nations over the previous 23 years.
 Just prior to UNOPS he served as Assistant Secretary-General and Director of the Bureau of Management of the United Nations Development Programme (UNDP), where he was a leader of change management and organizational reform.

 Email Jan Mattsson

-Vitaly Vanshelboim – Deputy Executive Director & COO
+Vitaly Vanshelboim – Deputy Executive Director and Chief Operations Officer